coder12git/Vibes/README.md

 A full stack web application where users can create and join rooms to discuss any topics, engage in discussions, and can read trending articles, all without disclosing their real identity.

 Watch Demo Video - <a href='https://youtu.be/P-IykV3HPWg?si=4EqMGDynZ-RFg30I'>Click here</a>

+Visit our live site at - http://vibes-frontend-beta.vercel.app/

+Visit our live backend server at - https://vibes-backend.onrender.com/

 </div>